miguelC2004/HTTP-Server-practice/README.md

 pipenv run python main.py
 ```

-The server will start listening on the specified port (default is 8000).
-You can then access the following routes:
+The server will start and wait for requests on the specified port (by default, it's 8000).
+You can then access these pages:

 - `/`: Home page.
 - `/about`: About page.